.NET SOFTWARE DEVELOPER CAREER GUIDE

 2. .NET Software Developer Key Responsibilities

-• Deploy automated test coverage, including unit and integration tests, as a standard part of every delivery cycle.
+• Lead automated test coverage efforts, including unit and integration testing, as a standard and continuous part of every delivery cycle.

-• Oversee production changes end-to-end, including deployment support and active participation in on-call incident response.
+• Oversee production changes end-to-end, including deployment support and participation in on-call rotations to maintain system stability.

 3. .NET Software Developer Required Skills

-Soft Skills: Analytical Thinking, Communication, Collaboration, Adaptability, Attention to Detail
+• Soft Skills: Analytical Thinking, Communication, Problem-Solving, Collaboration, Adaptability.

 4. .NET Software Developer Career Path